jjcc2000/sepoliaMiner/README.md

-Miner for a token Sepolia Token
+Miner for a token Sepolia Token with Taildwind